 So if you have a guinea pig that never seems to sleep because you can’t catch it with its eyes closed, you don’t need to worry.

-It’s something that is very difficult for humans to imagine about guinea pigs, but that’s understandable.
+It’s very difficult for humans to imagine guinea pigs, but that’s understandable.

 If you can understand why guinea pigs are so afraid then you’ll have an easier time empathizing with them and putting in the work necessary to calm and relax them.

-Maybe your guinea pig will never completely calm down and shut its eyes, but if you can make your guinea pig feel safe around you then you’ll have a much more affectionate and satisfying relationship with your pet.
+Maybe your guinea pig will keep its eyes open most of the time, but if you can make your guinea pig feel safe around you then you’ll have a much more affectionate and satisfying relationship with your guinea pig.

-So if you see that your guinea pig seems to be sleeping even though its eyes open then you have no reason to be alarmed.
+So if you see that your guinea pig is sleeping even though its eyes are open then you have no reason to be alarmed.

-But the same goes for seeing your little guinea pig pet sleeping with its eyes closed.
+But the same goes for seeing your little guinea pigs sleep with their eyes closed.

-While it’s common for guinea pigs sleep with open eyes that doesn’t mean they can’t sleep with their eyes closed.
+While it’s common for guinea pigs to sleep with open eyes, that doesn’t mean they can’t sleep with their eyes closed.